mkaz/libro/readme.md

 #### Books Read in Year

-The default view shows your reading history.
-The ID column shows Review IDs, which you can use with `libro review edit <id>` and `libro report <id>`:
+The default view shows your reading history, grouped by genre:

 ```
 ❯ libro